org-SCAN/website/README.md

 It is necessary to **add the environment variables** which define the identifiers of the database.

-Your must correctly create and associate the volumes (*you can create theses directories wherever you while, while you associate them correctly in the docker compose*)
+Your must correctly create and associate the volumes (*you can create theses directories wherever you want, as long as you associate them correctly in the docker compose*)

 - `/var/N4P/sql-volume` : to store the data of the database